Category Archives: Wales Coast Path

 Bailey bridge over the Dysynni.
 Photograph by Edwin Lines 1990, ref. tonp_278.
 Source: AAJLR.org

 I am assuming that the bailey bridge that used to cross the Dysynni dates to this period.
 It was still in situ in 1990 when former camp resident Edwin Lines took this photo.
 Bailey bridges were portable, pre-fabricated, truss bridges.
-The concept was developed by Sir Donald Bailey, a civil servant in the War Office, between 1940 and 1941 by the British for military.
+The concept was developed between 1940 and 1941 by Sir Donald Bailey, a civil servant in the British War Office, for the military.
 It was a portable, pre-fabricated, truss bridge that was was made up of prefabricated panels and easily assembled parts.
-The can be carried by trucks and assembled by men without special equipment, using simple devices such as ropes and pulleys in a matter of hours.
-Once a bridge has done its job it can be moved and rebuilt elswhere.
-The bailey bridge proved its worth in the Second World War.
-The Tonfanau one ran parallel to the railway bridge, where the railway bridge and the 2013 Tonfanau footbridge now cross the Dysynni.
-As they were designed to be able to carry tanks, I assume that this one could carry light vehicles as well as pedestrians, which would have substantially improved access to the bright lights of Tywyn!
+These could be carried by trucks and assembled by men without special equipment, using simple devices, such as ropes and pulleys, in a matter of hours.
+Once a bridge has done its job it can be disassembled, moved and rebuilt elsewhere.
+Bailey bridges proved their worth in the Second World War.
+The Tonfanau bridge ran parallel to the railway bridge, where today the railway bridge and the 2013 Tonfanau footbridge cross the Dysynni.
+As they were originally designed to be sufficiently robust to carry tanks, I assume that this one could carry light vehicles as well as pedestrians, which would have substantially improved access to the bright lights of Tywyn!

 All Arms Junior Leaders’ Regiment 1959 – 1966